rschoening/mvrs-dspa/README.md

    <img src="https://github.com/rschoening/mvrs-dspa/blob/master/doc/images/kibana-dashboard-recommendations.png" alt="Kibana dashboard: recommendations" width="60%"/>

 #### Notes
-* speedup
-* max-out-of-orderness
-* job-specific parameters
+* Job-specific configuration parameters are defined in `jobs.recommendation` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))

 ### Unusual activity detection
+* Inputs
+   * Kafka topics:
+   * Control parameter file
+* Outputs
+   * ElasticSearch indexes:
+      * Classification results
+      * Cluster metadata
+* Execution plan TODO
-* Job class: `org.mvrs.dspa.jobs.clustering.UnusualActivityDetectionJob [local-with-ui]`
+* Job class: `org.mvrs.dspa.jobs.clustering.UnusualActivityDetectionJob`
-* IDEA run configuration: `Task 3: unusual activity detection (Kafka -> ElasticSearch)`  (specified `local-with-ui` to launch the Flink dashboard UI)
+* In IDEA, execute the run configuration `Task 3: unusual activity detection (Kafka -> ElasticSearch)`
+   * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
+This can be removed if multiple jobs should be run simultaneously.
+* Checking results:
-* Kibana dashboard:
+   * Kibana dashboard: [\[DSPA\] Unusual activity detection](http://localhost:5602/app/kibana#/dashboard/83a893d0-6989-11e9-ba9d-bb8bdc29536e)
-   * Unusual activity detection: cluster metadata graph can have gaps since that visualization does not interpolate across buckets with nodata (which may result due to extending windows)
-* TODO execution plan image
+   * Make sure to set the time period (upper right) to the beginning of the stream (February 2012 for the low volume stream).
+A period of one week is recommended.

 #### Notes
-* speedup
-* max-out-of-orderness
-* job-specific parameters
+* Job-specific configuration parameters are defined in `jobs.activity-detection` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))
+* The labelling of clusters based on the control stream is currently only applied during the next cluster update.
+It would make more sense to apply these labels immediately for subsequent classifications.
+This would require connecting to the control stream twice, both on the cluster model update stream (for `k` and `decay`) and on the event classification stream (for the labels).
+* The cluster metadata graph can have gaps since the used Kibana visualization does not interpolate across buckets with nodata (which may result due to extending windows).
+With a time period of 7 days, this should not happen.
+Different, more advanced visualizations are available in Kibana that interpolate across empty buckets.

 ## Solution overview
 ### Package structure